-HDF248 Learning Experiences for Young Children
+HDF248 Learning Experiences for Young Children 4 class hr/wk, 4 cr.

 Covers theories of intellectual development and includes: development, analysis, presentation, and evaluation of learning activities support development in all domains (physical, social, emotional, and intellectual).
 Emphasizes activities and materials which support open-ended, child-directed play and discovery in science (physics, chemistry, and biology) and language and literacy (representational and social knowledge), in an inclusive environment for children of all developmental levels.
 Prerequisite: HDF225 and HDF247, each with a grade of C or better; or consent of instructor.
 Sp